Kolomona/km-todo/ai/guide/ROLE_SPECIFIC_GUIDES.md

 - Follow the testing patterns and examples in @TestingStrategy.md

 ## Git Responsibilities
-- Work on feature branches (feature/backend-[description])
+- Work on main branch
 - Use conventional commit messages (feat(backend): description)
 - Update status files with Git information
-- Create pull requests for all changes
 - Follow the Git workflow in @GitVersionControlStrategy.md

 ## Communication Protocol